 To start, there are a few questions you can ask yourself to help determine if solar is right for you:

-- If you own a single family home and are not part of HOA requiring approval for any home improvement, adding solar panels can be a simple decision.
+If you own a single family home and are not part of a Home Owner’s Association (HOA) requiring approval for external home improvements, adding solar panels can be a simple decision.

-- While solar panels love sunlight, you may be surprised to find solar panels still work even if your roof doesn’t receive 100% sunlight.
-Ideally, your home will have a southern, eastern or western facing roof.
-It also will have a pitch of 30 degrees and will be free from obstructions such as chimneys, skylights and/or dormers.
-Although trees and other obstructions could affect your solar output, at Hilton Head Solar can help identify just how much sun you’ll need.
-Just give us a call and we’re happy to determine if solar is right for you.
+While solar panels love sunlight, you may be surprised to find that solar panels work even if your roof doesn’t receive 100% sunlight.
+Ideally, your home will have a southern, eastern, or western facing roof available for the solar panels.
+It also will have a pitch less than 12:12 (45 degrees) and will be relatively free from obstructions such as chimneys, skylights and/or dormers.
+Although trees and other obstructions could affect your solar output, Hilton Head Solar can help identify just how much sun you’ll need.
+If you’re in doubt, give us a call and we’ll happily determine if solar is right for you.

-- Your current electric bill can help us determine just how much money you can save by installing solar panels.
-When you go solar, you effectively install a mini power plant on your roof.
-This basically replaces the power plant your utility company uses to provide you with electricity.
-With South Carolina’s electric rates being one of the highest in the country, there’s a very good chance you could see significant savings by installing a solar panel system.
+Your current electric bill can help us determine how many solar panels you need and how much you can save by installing solar panels.
+When you go solar, you effectively install a small power plant with no moving parts on your roof.
+This can replace the power plants your utility company uses to provide you with electricity.
+With South Carolina’s electric rates being above national averages, there’s a very good chance you could see significant savings by installing a solar system.